 "He's dead then."
 Silence.
 "He's really dead."
 Sakura was unsure who had said this; it may have even been her.
 She was to shocked to fully grasp what was happening.

 To think she would never again see him smile, never again hear his goofy, carefree laugh or his obnoxious voice.
 She had enjoyed simply being around him, and though she would never admit it, his advances had always perked her failing confidence whenever Sasuke turned her down.
-She would miss him, terribly so.
+She would miss him, more than she liked to admit.

-Sakura looked at him, checks wet from tears shed for both the teammates she had lost that day.
+Sakura looked at him, cheeks wet from tears shed for both the teammates she had lost that day.

 "Shikamaru, it-it's not your fault.
 I'm the one that made him promise to bring Sasuke back.
 If-if I hadn't made him promise h-he could be alive right na-now."
 She closed her eyes, wiping away her tears with the back of her wrist.